wso2-extensions/apim-km-keycloak/docs/config.md

     2. cURL command :

         ```
-        curl -X POST -b cookies https://localhost:9443/store/site/blocks/subscription/subscription-add/ajax/subscription-add.jag -d 'action=cleanUpApplicationRegistration&applicationName=OktaClientApp&keyType=PRODUCTION'
+        curl -k -X POST -b cookies https://localhost:9443/store/site/blocks/subscription/subscription-add/ajax/subscription-add.jag -d 'action=cleanUpApplicationRegistration&applicationName=keycloakClientAppNew&keyType=PRODUCTION'
         ```

-10. **Revoke the token and re-generate the access token from the OAuth Provider :**
+10. **Re-generate the access token from the OAuth Provider :**
     1. Store UI :

         Go to the **Production Keys** tab of the Application.
 Provide the token scope and click **Regenerate**.

-        >> **Note :** Please make a note of this Consumer Secret and Access Token values, as it will be the only one time that you will be able to view it.

         ![alt text](images/regenerate_token.png)

+        >>**Note :** Please note down this token since this token will only be shown once.
+But you can always generate a new token.

     2. cURL command :
         1. Update the token endpoint in the `<API-M_HOME>/repository/deployment/server/synapse-configs/default/api/_TokenAPI_.xml` file accordingly.